bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

 2. Export both affinity as well as kinetic analysis.
     - Click on *affinity analysis* under 'Screening'
         - Right click on the sensorgram thumbnails and select 'Export All Graphs And Table'.
-            - Save one Biacore hard drive.
+            - Save on Biacore hard drive.
       Click on *kinetic analysis* under 'Screening'.
         - Right click on the sensorgram thumbnails and select 'Export All Graphs And Table'
             - Save on Biacore hard drive.